 Harm Reduction & Critical Drug Studies

-This Research Exchange Group held its first meeting in 2015 in an effort to promote collaboration, networking and research opportunities among people whose interests include mental health and addiction/treatment policy and practice, with particular emphasis on harm reduction and the inclusion of people with lived experience of drug use as consultants in, and key informants of such research.
+The Research Exchange Group on Harm Reduction and Critical Drug Studies was established in 2015.
+The group was created to promote collaboration, networking and research opportunities among people whose interests include mental health and addiction/treatment policy and practice, with particular emphasis on harm reduction and the inclusion of people with lived experience of drug use as consultants in, and key informants of such research.

 To identify priority research and policy issues relating to substance use, harm reduction, and addiction treatment/recovery services across Newfoundland and Labrador, the group aims to:

 - Create a space for networking and making new connections between researchers, service providers, policy makers and drug/service users

 - Work towards establishing an independent user-run, user-led group in St. John’s, made up of past and present, active and recovering drug users that can provide peer-led consulting and training services for researchers, government agencies, policy makers, and social service agencies that work with people who use drugs

 - Draw from the popular drug user activist mantra ‘nothing about us without us,’ and actively include people with lived experience of substance use and/or dependence in every aspect of the policies and programs that affect their everyday lives

 - Increase awareness among professionals (i.e. researchers, doctors, pharmacists, nurses, policy makers, etc.) and the larger public regarding the fundamentally important role of both (1) recognizing the value of lived experience and experiential knowledge of people who use drugs, and (2) situating people who use drugs at the heart of harm reduction, from policy development to service delivery